Run Walk Marathon Training Guide: The Jeff Galloway Method Explained

 “If I’m walking a large portion of my marathon, how can I possibly improve my overall time?” you might be asking.

 The answer lies in the point directly above this one: conserving resources.
-When you give yourself mini walk breaks in between segments of running, you give yourself the chance to recharge stores of energy.
+When you give yourself mini walk breaks between segments of running, you give yourself the chance to recharge your energy stores.

-The run walk marathon training method states that by running continuously, you can inadvertantly use up all those resources, thereby denying your body any recovery and not actually completing your run in the fastest time possible.
+The run-walk marathon training method suggests that by running continuously, you can inadvertently deplete all those resources, thereby denying your body the opportunity for recovery and potentially not achieving the fastest time possible.

-Recover is another crucial part of the training program.
+Recovery is another crucial part of the Galloway training program.
 With other plans, recovery time comes after the long run.
 That either looks like a rest day or a recovery run the day after.

-But the run walk method says you can recover while you’re running.
-If you run a good chunk of time, then walk to recover for a segment, you give your joints, muscles, lungs, and even emotions, a little chance to regroup.
+However, the runwalk method suggests that you can recover while running.
+If you run for a good chunk of time, then walk to recover for a segment, you give your joints, muscles, lungs, and even your emotions a little chance to regroup.

-It’s a known fact that so many running injuries are caused by overuse.
-This means that if you increase your mileage or your number of runs per week too quickly during training and don’t give your body time to adjust, then you’ve got a much greater chance of injuring yourself.
+This means that if you increase your mileage or the number of runs per week too quickly during training and don’t give your body enough time to adapt, you have a significantly greater chance of injuring yourself.

-As your bones and joints increase at a slower pace than your cardiovascular fitness, it can be very easy to overtrain, especially if you’re a beginner.
-Due to high training volume, marathon runners of any running ability may sometimes struggle to remain injury free.
+As your bones and joints strengthen at a slower pace than your cardiovascular fitness, it can be very easy to overtrain, especially if you’re a beginner runner.
+Due to the high volume of training, marathon runners of all abilities may sometimes struggle to remain injury-free.

 How does this relate to walk breaks and the Jeff Galloway marathon training method?

-Well, by taking walk breaks during your runs you can reduce the continual strain on your joints, muscles, ligaments, and tendons for short periods during the run, allowing them to recover and reducing the chance of injury.
+By taking walk breaks during your runs, you can reduce the continual strain on your joints, muscles, ligaments, and tendons for short periods during the run, allowing them to recover and reducing the chance of injury.

 A knee in a running brace

-That means holding your body in running position, but barely moving your feet and legs in order to go easier on yourself.
+That means holding your body in a running position, but barely moving your feet and legs to go easier on yourself.

 The long run is the most taxing day of your training.
-It’s important because you must slowly increase your distance each week if you want to progress towards the end game (the full marathon).
-If you can utilize the Galloway method and take walk breaks during your long runs to make them more manageable, then it’s undeniably an advantageous method.
+It’s important because you must gradually increase your distance each week to progress toward the ultimate goal (the full marathon finish line).

-That being said, training on the other days of the week build up your strength and endurance even more than the long runs.
+That being said, training on the other days of the week builds up your strength and endurance even more than the long runs.

-Doing drills and practices throughout the week will up your speed and get your body more accustomed to running.
+Doing drills and practices throughout the week will increase your speed and help your body become more accustomed to running.
 They are the real heroes of your marathon training plan.

-Jeff Galloway’s method can provide benefits for those of all running abilities.
+Jeff Galloway’s method can provide benefits for runners of all abilities.

 Two feet in running shoes walking along a road